Hourglass figure: History

 The hourglass figure ideal has long been documented in a variety of cultures.
-In ancient Greek and Egyptian artwork, sculptures of women typically feature small waists and wide hips, while in Indian and African artwork, the waist-to-hip ratios (WHRs) for female statues are even more pronounced.
+In ancient Greek and Egyptian artwork, sculptures of women typically feature small waists and wide hips.
+In Indian and African artwork, the waist-to-hip ratios (WHRs) for female statues are even more pronounced.
 In Africa's lower Niger region, a traditional Bamana song describes an ideal young woman: A well-formed girl is never disdained, Namu...

 Her breasts completely fill her chest, Namu...

 Her buttocks stand out firmly behind her...

 Look at her slender, young bamboo-like waist...In Europe, the first representations of truly fashionable women appear in the 14th century.
-Between the 14th and 16th centuries in northern Europe, bulging bellies were deemed desirable, however the rest of the figure was generally thin.
+Between the 14th and 16th centuries in northern Europe, bulging bellies were deemed desirable; however, the rest of the figure was generally thin.
 This is most easily visible in paintings of nudes from the time.
 When looking at clothed images, the belly is often visible through a mass of otherwise concealing, billowing, loose robes.
 Since the stomach was the only visible anatomical feature, it became exaggerated in nude depictions while the rest of the body was de-emphasized.
 This was true in southern Europe around the time of the Renaissance.

 In the nude paintings of the 17th century, such as those by Rubens, the naked women appear quite fat.
-Upon closer inspection however, most of the women have fairly normal figures—Rubens has simply painted their flesh with more flab and rolls than otherwise of that period.
+Upon closer inspection, however, most of the women have fairly normal figures—Rubens has simply painted their flesh with more flab and rolls than otherwise of that period.
 This may be a reflection of the female style of the day: a long, cylindrical, corseted gown with rippling satin accents.
 Thus Rubens's women have a tubular figure with excess flab.

 While the corset continued to be fashionable into the 18th century, it shortened, became more conical and consequently began to emphasize the waist.
 It also lifted and separated the breasts as opposed to the 17th-century corsets which compressed and minimized the breasts.
 Consequently, depictions of nude women in the 18th century tend to have a very narrow waist and high, distinct breasts, almost as if they were wearing an invisible corset.
 La maja desnuda is a clear example of this aesthetic.
 The 19th century maintained the general figure of the 18th century.
 Examples can be seen in the works of many contemporary artists, both academic artists, such as Cabanel, Ingres, and Bouguereau, and impressionists, such as Degas, Renoir, and Toulouse-Lautrec.
 As the 20th century began, the rise of athletics resulted in a drastic slimming of the female figure.
 This culminated in the flapper look of the 1920s.

 From the 1920s onward, the overall silhouette of the ideal woman's body slimmed down substantially.
 There was dramatic flattening of the entire body resulting in a more youthful aesthetic, and a pursuit of a more youthful ideal.